The OFX vs TransferWise (now: Wise) debate is a common one.

 Electronic Funds Transfer (EFT) is the most common payment option for OFX transfers, followed by BPAY in Australia and direct debits for corporate customers.
 Once you have committed to the transaction, OFX provides you with a list of payment options.
 Bank transfer is the only payout choice available on OFX.

-Wise accepts bank transfers, credit cards, debit cards, ACH bank debit, bank wire transfer, and Facebook Messenger when sending money to Australia, the United Kingdom, Canada, or Europe.
+Wise accepts bank transfers, credit cards, debit cards, ACH bank debit, and bank wire transfers when sending money to Australia, the United Kingdom, Canada, or Europe.

 ✅ Verdict: Wise Wins